In this article, we shall see how to prepare for bank exams in the year 2020 without any books or coaching center.

 4. Everyday Mock Tests:

 Mock tests help a candidate to understand the status of his preparation, so taking them seriously is of prime importance.
 On weekdays, a candidate should try to solve at least one mock test and on weekends try solving at least three mock tests.
 There are various sites online that provide free mock tests.
-A candidate just needs to enrol himself and try taking timed mock tests and complete it within the required time.
+A candidate just needs to enroll himself and try taking timed mock tests and complete it within the required time.

 5. Reading newspapers: